Elinor Barker MBE

 Elinor produced a stunning performance to win points race gold at the Gold Coast Commonwealth Games in 2008.
 This was Wales' first cycling title of the Games and meant that she became the first Welsh cyclist to win a Commonwealth title on the track since Auckland 1990.
 She also finished 7th in the women’s road race supporting team mate Dani Rowe to a bronze medal.

 In 2020, in Berlin at the Track World Championships, again Elinor won gold in the points race, being the only rainbow stripes that GB came away with in this year's World Championships.
 To finish a 'different' year in 2020, Elinor came home with 3 medals from the European Track Championships, including two golds in the elimination race and the team pursuit (with bronze in the madison).
-Looking ahead now, Elinor is working hard towards success in Tokyo 2021.
+Elinor represented Team GB in Tokyo, coming home with a silver medal in the Team Pursuit.

 Off the track, Elinor was voted the 2012 BBC Wales Junior Sportswoman of the Year, received a nomination for 2016 & 2018 BBC Wales Sports Personality of the Year and received an MBE from the Queen in the New Year Honours 2016.